marcysutton/gatsby-site/content/posts/one-year-of-independence-modern-sole-design-llc/index.md

 There has been another great part of starting a consulting business during COVID: I haven’t needed to travel for client work or public speaking at all.
 It’s had a positive effect on my finances and my mental and physical health as I’m at home every day or traveling for fun instead.
 I was able to take ample time away from conferences and public speaking to make sure my business was viable.
 As I ramp back up with public speaking with upcoming events (CascadiaJS and SmashingConf SF), I’m so thankful for the past (nearly) 2 years of rest.

+## Moving forward

-Moving forward, I’m gearing my billable projects toward the work I’m best at: accessibility engineering, including tinkering with user interfaces and improving accessibility.
+Looking to the future, I plan to gear my billable projects toward the work I’m best at: accessibility engineering, including tinkering with user interfaces and improving digital access.
 I want to provide code as deliverables rather than spreadsheets (e.g. doing accessibility audits).
 Even though I have zero fear in front of an audience and enjoy presenting, I don’t want to be a "TV-personality" that simply hosts events.
 Instead, I want to use my talents to solve user interface problems and inspire developers and designers to do the same.

 For the rest of 2021 and into part of 2022, my focus will be entirely on accessibility workshops including my independent series, Testing Accessibility.
-You can sign up for workshops and join my mailing list over on the website: [testingaccessibility.com](https://testingaccessibility.com).
+You can sign up for the workshops and join my mailing list over on the website: [testingaccessibility.com](https://testingaccessibility.com).

 I will be looking for my next billable client by Q2 of 2022.
-If you have a need for a passionate expert on coding accessible user interfaces, [check out my services page](/services) and [get in touch](/contact)!
+If you have a need for a passionate code expert to work part time on accessible user interfaces, [check out my services page](/services) and [get in touch](/contact)!